itrascastro/rgardler.github.io/_posts/2015-09-13-searcing_for_a_cure_for__cancer_with_docker_and_azure.md

 The Folding@Home project allows me to use idle capacity on my Docker hosts to help search for a cure for Cancer (and other diseases like Alzheimers and Parkinson).
 Here's how you can do it too.

-The short version is install Docker and run 'docker run -d rgardler/fah'.
+The short version is install Docker and run:

+{% highlight bash %}
+docker run -d rgardler/fah
+{% endhighlight %}

 # A Docker Container to Help Develop Drugs and Therapies